singlab/oops-all-bards/README.md

     height="75%" width="75%">
 </p>

-### Project Overview ###
+## Project Overview ##

 Broadly, this repository is a code base for an ongoing research project concerned with game agent believability, artificial intelligence for game NPCs, and leveraging heterogeneous AI systems to open new game design spaces.
 Within the ```abl``` folder of this repository, you will find source code for a Java proxy server that runs a game agent using [ABL](http://www.cs.cmu.edu/~michaelm/publications/AI-IE2002.pdf).
 Within the ```oops-all-bards``` folder, you will find source code for a game demo built with Unity that is intended to be run alongside the Java proxy server to showcase the game agent.

 ## The _Oops!
 All Bards_ Game Demo ##
-Central to our current work is a testbed virtual world to test new ideas.
+Central to our current work is a testbed virtual world to realize new ideas.
 In our case, this takes the form of _Oops!
 All Bards_. _Oops!
 All Bards_ is a 3D roleplaying game in which the player can inhabit the persona of a bard living in a medieval fantasy world currently under siege by a mysterious and maleficent entity.
 We drew much inspiration from classic tabletop RPGs, in which it is common that the player gathers a party of NPCs to join them as they progress through the game.

 ### Project Goals ###